-One particularly important element of memory care therapy is socialization.
+One particularly important element of dementia care therapy is socialization.
 Loneliness and isolation put every senior at risk, and dementia only compounds that risk.
-Living in a memory care residence provides social opportunities that are otherwise beyond the reach of most seniors with dementia.
+Living in a dementia care residence provides social opportunities that are otherwise beyond the reach of most seniors with dementia.

-Especially for those in the early or intermediate stages of dementia, memory care offers therapy in group settings.
+Especially for those in the early or intermediate stages of dementia, dementia care offers therapy in group settings.
 This provides opportunities for peer socialization and interaction throughout the day.
-From mealtimes to music therapy, from exercise class to cooking club, memory care residents spend time with friends and peers in the same stage of life.
+From mealtimes to music therapy, from exercise class to cooking club, dementia care residents spend time with friends and peers in the same stage of life.